Mushkin Redline Vortex 512GB: budget PCIe 4.0 NVMe review (2026)

 Verdict: Is the Redline Vortex Worth It in 2026?

-The 512 GB Redline Vortex is Mushkin's entry-level Gen4 drive.
-Its 6,750 MB/s reads are strong, but the 2,635 MB/s writes and 250 TBW endurance reflect the capacity penalty.
-Buyers who can stretch to the 1 TB model get double the write speed and double the endurance.
-The Vortex is viable as an OS drive; for sustained workloads, step up to 1 TB.
+The 512 GB Redline Vortex is Mushkin's entry-level Gen4 drive, best suited to budget builders who specifically want strong read speeds for booting and gaming without needing fast sustained writes.
+Its 6,750 MB/s reads are genuinely strong for the price, but the 2,635 MB/s writes and 250 TBW endurance reflect the real capacity penalty at this size.
+Buyers who can stretch to the 1 TB model get double the write speed and double the endurance for a meaningfully more balanced drive.
+The Vortex remains a viable and competitively priced OS drive at 512 GB; for sustained write-heavy workloads, stepping up to 1 TB is the better call.

 + Pros